An insight into the many opportunities and challenges facing web designers in 2013.

 Aquent Gymnasium is an online learning platform that offers free courses for designers looking to improve their web development skills.
-This is a transcript of the talk I gave at their UK launch event.
+This presentation was delivered at their UK launch event.

 In 15 minutes I hope to give you an insight into the many opportunities and challenges facing web designers in 2013.
 But first, a little bit about myself.

 I currently work at a user experience design agency in Brighton called Clearleft.
 We are a small agency that work with big clients such as the BBC, NBCUniversal, Channel 4 and Mozilla.
 We also work with smaller start-ups and charities like WWF, UNICEF and 38 Degrees.
 My title is senior visual designer, but I try to position myself at the intersection of both graphic design and front-end development.

 Prior to joining Clearleft I was lead designer at Ning, a start-up based in Palo Alto, California.
 I worked there during 2006-7, when a lot of the companies we know today were just getting started.
 Working in the Valley was an amazing – and at times eye-opening – experience.